japonaisvolonte-

 Charbon Kunitoraya

-Halfway between a Parisian bistro and a modern izakaya, Charbon Kunitoraya offers a unique experience centered around premium yakitori.
-Chef Masa, a true virtuoso of binchotan, presents delicate creations like free-range chicken thighs infused with white truffle or spicy chicken meatballs seasoned with green pepper.
-The omakase menu, a genuine culinary exploration, is complemented by carefully selected sakes or refined wines that elevate each dish.
-In this intimate and elegant setting, every detail, from the decor to the flavors, makes this spot a must-visit for fans of exquisite Japanese cuisine.
+Halfway between a Parisian bistro and a modern izakaya, Charbon Kunitoraya offers a unique experience centered around premium yakitoris.
+Chef Masa, a true virtuoso of binchotan, presents delicate creations such as farm-raised chicken thighs infused with white truffle or chicken meatballs seasoned with green pepper.
+The omakase menu, a true culinary exploration, can be paired with carefully selected sakes or exquisite wines to enhance each dish.
+In this intimate and elegant setting, every detail, from the decor to the flavors, makes this spot a must-visit for lovers of refined Japanese cuisine.

 Blueberry

-Just like Japan itself, Blueberry Maki Bar takes us between tradition and modernity, both through its decor and our taste buds.
-Amid colorful lanterns and wooden beams stands a large bar that offers a full view of the various sushi masters creating our colorful dishes.
-On the menu: gastro-chic sushi and maki, perfect to enjoy at the counter or at a table, finishing off with expertly crafted cocktails.
-For those with a sweet tooth, don’t miss out on their fresh mochi for dessert!
+Just like Japan itself, Blueberry Maki Bar takes us between tradition and modernity, both in its decor and on our taste buds.
+Amid colorful lanterns and wooden beams stands a large bar that offers a full view of the various master sushi chefs preparing our beautifully plated dishes.
+On the menu: gastro-chic sushi and maki, to enjoy at the counter or at a table, ending with well-crafted cocktails.
+For those with a sweet tooth, don’t miss their fresh mochi for dessert!

 Address: 6 Rue du Sabot, 75006 Paris, France